centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

     available: Maroon, Orange, Blue, Ice, Green, Multicolor-1 and Multicolor-2.

-    > Theme color does not apply to business activity report
+    > Theme color does not apply to business activity reports

     The available color palettes are: